Skip to content

 Sodium hyaluronate is the salt form of hyaluronic acid that almost all skincare uses.
 Slightly more stable, slightly smaller molecule, same job.
 It's a humectant: it holds water in the upper layers of your skin like a sponge holds water at the kitchen sink.
 The skin feels plumper, softer, less tight, especially through the day in a dry office or a centrally-heated flat in February.

 It is not a treatment.
 It does not rebuild your skin.
 It is, however, one of the safest, best-tolerated ingredients in cosmetic chemistry.
-Almost everyone can use it, and it pairs with almost everything else.
+Almost everyone can use it, and it sits comfortably in most routines.

 If you've been sold an HA serum as the cornerstone of an anti-aging routine and quietly wondered why nothing changed: that's the marketing, not your skin.
 HA is the housekeeper, not the architect.